tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 However, there are tradeoffs with batching.
 As the batch size increases, the latency per decode step will also increase.
 It is typical to use different batch sizes for different use cases, depending on the goal of the system.

 #### Performance Metrics
-Time to first token (TTFT) measures the latency to generate the first token of the sequence.
-This is the time to prefill a prompt.
+**Time to first token (TTFT)** measures the latency to generate the first token of the sequence.
+This is the time to prefill a prompt and generate the first token.
 It is a measure of interactivity.

-Total throughput (tokens per second) tells us the total number of tokens that the model can generate per second. `total throughput = batch size / decode step latency`.
+**Total throughput (tokens per second)** tells us the total number of tokens that the model can generate per second. `total throughput = batch size / decode step latency`.
 Total throughput is important for cost-sensitive systems or offline processing, where interactivity is less important than throughput.
 Generally, increasing batch size will increase total throughput.

-User throughput (tokens per second per user) is calculate as `user throughput = 1 / decode step latency`.
+**User throughput (tokens per second per user)** is calculated as `user throughput = 1 / decode step latency`.
 User throughput tells us how interactive the model is, and tells us how fast the generation is for a single user.
 Generally, decreasing batch size will increase user throughput.

 Note that each of these metrics change with batch size and sequence length.
 When reporting TTFT, total throughput, and user throughput, the batch size and sequence length must be specified.